Find Grad Schools

 35 Yearly Graduations

 Erikson Institute comes in at #7 on our list of the most popular colleges offering master's degrees in human development.
 Each year, around 400 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 35 people received their master's degree in human development from The Erikson Institute.
-About 91% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 35 people received their master's degree in human development from The Erikson Institute.
+About 96% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 33 Yearly Graduations

 Missouri State University - Springfield is the 9th most popular school in the nation for students seeking a master's degree in human development.
-The average in-state tuition for full-time undergraduates is $7,196 per year, while in-state graduate students, on average, pay $5,760 per year.
-During the 2020-2021 academic year, 33 people received their master's degree in human development from Missouri State.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Each year, around 23,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $7,476 per year, while in-state graduate students, on average, pay $5,994 per year.
+During the most recent year for which we have data, 33 people received their master's degree in human development from Missouri State.
+Of these students, 96% were women and 17% were members of underrepresented racial-ethnic groups.

 #10